pchristensenB/box-salesforce-uielements-demo/README.md

 String clientSecret = '';
 ```

-## Setting up with Community
+## Setting up Box with Community
-Now you can setup your community and load Box folders into the UI element.
+Now you can setup your community and use the Box UI Components in your Builder
+![Components] (/Screenshot 2021-11-22 at 13.10.14.png)

 Please note that the first time you load the UI element it will likely fail with a CORS error.
 You need to add the site of your community to the CORS exceptions in the Box application configuration and the URLs used by the builder.

 ![Preview Box Content Explorer](/images/10-box-cors-configuration.png)